artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ![](../../img/setup20.PNG)

-In order to verify if we can trust the data in the dcrinstall-v1.5.1-manifest.txt file run the following command:
+In order to verify whether we can trust the data in the dcrinstall-v1.5.1-manifest.txt file, run the following command:

 ```
 gpg --verify dcrinstall-v1.5.1-manifest.txt.asc